lws803/decentralized-social-network/README.md

-# decentralized-social-network
+# decentralized-social-discussion-site
-Decentralized social networking platform
+Decentralized platform for the independent journalists